eco4cast/NEON-Challenge-EFI2024/README.md

 More information on forking and cloning in R can be found at [happygitwithr](https://happygitwithr.com/fork-and-clone.html), a great resource to get you started using version control with RStudio.

-For the workshop you can follow along via the rmarkdown document (`workshop/NEON_forecast_challenge_workshop_aquatics.Rmd`) or the md (`workshop/NEON_forecast_challenge_workshop_aquatics.md`), both of which can be downloaded here or you can fork the whole repository.
+For the workshop you can follow along via the rmarkdown documents within each directory contained in the workshop directory.

 ## Optional: Use Docker